wasp-lang/wasp/web/docs/auth/email.md

 Running `wasp db migrate-dev` and then `wasp start` should give you a working app with email authentication.
 If you want to put some of the pages behind authentication, read the [using auth docs](/docs/auth/overview).

-## Login and signup flows
+## Login and Signup Flows

 ### Login

 ![Auth UI](/img/authui/login.png)

-If logging in with an unverified email is allowed, the user will be able to login with an unverified email address.
-If logging in with an unverified email is not allowed, the user will be shown an error message.
+If logging in with an unverified email is _allowed_, the user will be able to login with an unverified email address.
+If logging in with an unverified email is _not allowed_, the user will be shown an error message.

 Read more about the `allowUnverifiedLogin` option [here](#allowunverifiedlogin-bool-specifies-whether-the-user-can-login-without-verifying-their-e-mail-address).